-Breathe Interiors is all about creating a feeling of calm: a space where you are at ease and right at home.
+Breathe Interiors is all about creating comfort: a space where you are at ease and right at home.

 The design of a home is a very personal undertaking.
 I work with my clients as a team, developing a unique and appropriate space that reflects their tastes, needs, and desires.